 The aims of the workshop were to:

 Liisa Horelli and Marketta Kyttä gave a short presentation of their course on virtual teaching of environmental psychology, at the Helsinki University of Technology.
 It is a special course (6 ects) comprising 19 lectures with power points and small texts as well as news and discussion groups, practical rehearsals and an exam.
 The running of the course requires about 40 hours work from the teacher and 100 hours from the webmaster-tutor (see attachment).
 Melanie Jaeger illustrated the structure and content of undergraduate teaching at the University of Magdeburg, Germany, in which out of 18 modules five can be chosen in environmental psychology (two lectures, two seminars and one applied project module).
 A masters course in environmental psychology will be implemented which will have five modules.
-It has been constructed in collaboration with the
+It has been constructed in collaboration with the University of Surrey.
+Marino Bonaiuto told about the plans for a European level master in EP which would be synchronised with the new European educational structures.
+Aleya Abdel-Hadi claimed that the University of Alexandria does not have courses in EP, but there was an interest in the creation of a masters course.

 Only few of the participants had had experience of e-learning methods, although several had experience of distance-learning.
+University of Barcelona has some teaching material in the web, but there were no representatives from that University.
+Suggestions were also made for alternative methods, such as slides on the internet and video conferencing.

 Several participants emphasized the importance of shared courses and a certain willingness emerged to create a pool of shared teaching material, for instance on history, theory and methodology.
 This would further highlight the transnational and transdisciplinary approach of environmental psychology.
 In addition, it was stressed that such courses should not only be aimed at EU -members but also at those from non-EU countries.